SecDReqAn/WhatDoYouAssume/README.md

-# What do you assume?
-A theory on security-related assumptions
+# Replication Package for "What do you assume?
+A theory on security-related assumptions"

 In this project, we aim to provide awareness for assumptions management in software engineering.
 Especially security-related assumptions play a significant role in software engineering.